Transport in Wales

 Many families experience difficulties in getting the local authority to provide suitable transport for their child and have to challenge them.
 Contact our free helpline if you experience any difficulties.

-You can find our more by reading the Learner Travel Statutory Provision and Operational Guidance June 2014 [PDF].
+You can find out more by reading the Learner Travel Statutory Provision and Operational Guidance.